Bhavnoor-Singh98/Banking-Automation-using-Python-3/README.md

 Frontend using Tkinter(Python 3) and Backend(MySQL)
 open "welcome_new.py" to start the application.

-See Screenshot.doc file for respective windows
+See Screenshot.docx file for respective windows